WorkingHardInIT/AzurePowerShellModulesCleanUp/README.md

 ## 🚀 Usage

-Run the script directly in a PowerShell session:
+Run the script directly in a Windows Terminal PowerShell session:

 ```powershell
 .\CleanupOldAzurePowerShellModulesWorkingHardInIT.ps1
 ```

 > 💡 If not run as Administrator, the script will prompt to elevate.
 If declined, only `CurrentUser` modules will be cleaned.
+> ❗ If you don't have Windows Terminal, get it or adapt the script to launch Powershell.exe or pwsh.exe directly
 ---

 ## 📝 Logs